Salkantay Trek 5 Days 4 Nights

 Cusco to Soraypampa

-The trek from Soraypampa to Humantay Lagoon begins at an altitude of 3,900 meters and ascends to 4,200 meters, where the stunning lagoon is located.
+The hike starts at an altitude of 3,900 meters and ascends to 4,200 meters (13,780 ft), where the breathtaking turquoise waters of Humantay Lake await.

-The first part of the trail features a gentle ascent for about an hour, followed by a steeper climb in the final stretch.
-The entire hike to the lagoon takes approximately 2 hours, offering breathtaking views along the way.
+The first section of the trail features a gentle uphill walk for about one hour, followed by a steeper ascent during the final stretch.
+The total hiking time is approximately 2 hours, with spectacular views of snow-capped mountains and Andean landscapes along the way.

-At Humantay Lagoon, you’ll have free time to take in the breathtaking views, snap photos, and listen to the guide’s insightful explanations.
-The stay at the lagoon typically lasts between 1 and 1.5 hours, depending on weather conditions.
+At Humantay Lake, you’ll have free time to relax, take photos, and enjoy the guide’s explanation about the area, local culture, and surrounding peaks.
+Time at the lake typically lasts 1 to 1.5 hours, depending on weather conditions.

-Around 5:30 PM, a hot dinner will be served.
-After dinner, you’ll receive important information about Day 02 of the trek.
+At around 5:30 p.m., a hot dinner is served.
+Afterward, you’ll receive important information and a detailed briefing about Day 2 of the trek

 Physical Level